 Now, the suite of titles can have any numbers of origins.
 It could be ‘publisher-based’, ‘society-based’ or just a regular centralized system (connecting authors to many titles from different publishers), as long as the peer review is done with the criteria outlined above.

 I think that uncoupling the required revisions from the journal the manuscript is submitted to, is an important step to take.
-By this, I mean that reviewers should not be requesting experiments based on the journal the manuscript was submitted to; it either is technically sound or it isn’t.
+By this, I mean that reviewers should not be requesting experiments based on the journal the manuscript was submitted to; it either is scientifically and technically sound or it isn’t.
 If it is, then editors of specific journals can then offer to publish it based on subjective criteria like ‘significance’ or ‘impact’.
 That’s fine, that’s their prerogative: they can choose what they want to publish, but this should not delay communication of technically sound manuscripts.
 Preprints are a way to try to avoid the latter though, and I’m all for preprints, as you can see in the pic on the right.
 In my proposal, manuscripts could also be deposited as preprints; disclosure and “initial validation” are different things.